w3f/w3f-education/docs/AtoZ/npos.md

 Both roles are required to stake tokens.
 The total staked amount for a validator is the sum of their stake and the stake of the nominators backing them.

 :::caution

 Consensus on a blockchain is a multistep process, and NPoS is simply the part that decides who can be a validator on the network.
 It does not contain the logic for adding a block to the chain or chain finality.
 To have the full picture of consensus on Polkadot, read about [BABE](https://research.web3.foundation/en/latest/polkadot/block-production/Babe.html) the block production mechanism and [GRANDPA](https://research.web3.foundation/en/latest/polkadot/finality.html) the finality mechanism, in addition, to fully grasp Polkadot’s hybrid consensus implementation.

 :::

 There are elections in which nominators elect validators to an active validator set.
-A fixed number of validators (297 on Polkadot and 1000 on Kusama) are subject to change  via a runtime upgrade that passes governance.
+A fixed number of validators are subject to change via a runtime upgrade that passes governance.

 **Validator nomination, active set, and staking rewards**